vacp2p/vaclab-local/README.md

 # vaclab-local
-A local vaclab based on rancher desktop
+A local vaclab based on rancher desktop.
 This repository helps you build a functional single-node Kubernetes setup with monitoring, logging, and other required components exposed through local ingresses.

 ---